Expurple/home.expurple.me/content/inspiration/Music.md

 💿 Jojo Mayer & Nerve (live videos on YouTube, starting from around 2015)

 Paradis - Recto Verso (haven't listened to the other ones yet)

+Justice - Hyperdrama (haven't listened to the other ones much)

 Innerpartysystem - Innerpartysystem